Free half double crochet beanie pattern

 Adding a pom pom (optional)

-- Wrap yarn around pom pom maker
+- Wrap yarn around your pom pom maker.

-- Cut along the groove
+- Cut the yarn along the outer groove.

 Finishing your beanie

-Is this pattern good for beginners?
+Is this HDC beanie suitable for beginners?

 What sizes are included?